 - Starting January 1, 2013, the initial treatment must be obtained within fourteen (14) days from the accident.

-- Follow up treatment: PIP will only pay for follow up services if there was an initial treatment within fourteen (14) days and the following occurs:
+Follow-up treatment: PIP will only pay for follow-up services if there were an initial treatment within fourteen (14) days and the following occurs:

-This follow up treatment must be supervised, ordered, or prescribed by a medical doctor, chiropractor physician, doctor of osteopath, a dentist, physician assistant or ARNP (advanced registered nurse practitioner)
+This follow-up treatment must be supervised, ordered, or prescribed by a medical doctor, chiropractor physician, doctor of osteopath, dentist, physician assistant, or ARNP (advanced registered nurse practitioner)

 - if the thresholds are met, there are two (2) levels of PIP medical benefits; 1) $10,000 for an emergency medical condition and 2) $2,500.00 for treatment that is not for any initially diagnosed emergency medical condition.

-The Statute defines “emergency medical condition” as: medical conditions manifesting itself by acute symptoms of sufficient severity, which may include sever pain, such that the absence of immediate medical attention would be reasonable expected to result in any of the following:
+The Statute defines “emergency medical condition” as: medical conditions manifesting by acute symptoms of sufficient severity, which may include severe pain, such that the absence of immediate medical attention would be reasonably expected to result in any of the following:

 - Serious jeopardy to the patient health.